Proto-Celtic language: t-preterite

 The Old Irish t-preterite was traditionally assumed to be a divergent evolution from the s-preterite, but that derivation was challenged by Jay Jasanoff, who alleges that they were instead imperfects of Narten presents.
 Either derivation requires Narten ablaut anyway, leading to a stem vowel i in the singular and e in the plural.
 The stem vowel in the t-preterite was leveled to *e if the next consonant was either velar or *m, and *i in front of *r or *l.

 Suffixless preterites

-Many suffixless preterite formations featured reduplication.
+A number of suffixless preterite formations featured reduplication.
 The nature of the reduplication depends on the structure of the root.